sjmz/sjmz.github.io/_posts/2025-09-12-netlink_nonsql.md

   len: 7
 ```

-By looking at **include/uapi/linux/if_link.h**, we see that a type 3 attribute is identified as IFLA_IFNAME: the name of the interface !.
+By looking at include/uapi/linux/if_link.h, we see that a type 3 attribute is identified as **IFLA_IFNAME**: the name of the interface !
 Let's print it:
 ```c
 printf("  if name: %s\n", ((char *) attr) + NLA_HDRLEN);